ralvares/security-demos/compliance/architecture and threat awareness.md

 A secure environment requires continuous vigilance:

 * **Audit Logging:** OpenShift automatically generates detailed **audit logs** for the API server.
-These logs must be collected, stored centrally (e.g., using the EFK stack - Elasticsearch, Fluentd, Kibana/OpenSearch), and monitored for suspicious activity.
+These logs must be collected, stored centrally, and monitored for suspicious activity.
 * **Runtime Security:** Tools like Red Hat Advanced Cluster Security (**RHACS**) provide runtime detection and response for anomalous container behavior, even for zero-day attacks.
 * **Compliance Operator:** OpenShift provides an operator to automate checking and reporting against compliance benchmarks (like CIS).